nijaskhan/wifi-password-catcher/README.md

 # wifi-password-catcher
-will automatically catch saved wifi passowords in victim's laptop
+will automatically catch saved wifi passowords from victim's laptop

 we provided wifipassCatcher.exe (executable file)
 And python code of the software.